bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

-### How to Read a Version
+### Read a version
-There are multiple ways to read an Effective Dated Entity and/or the Versions on it.
-All of these ways involve making a HTTP GET request as outlined below.
+There are multiple ways to read an effective-dated entity and the versions on it.
+All of these involve making a GET request as described below.

-When going against the Root entity, we return both ids to the user - the id and the versionId.
-These ids are important when making updates to this Version.
-By default, the viewableStartDate, effectiveDate, and effectiveEndDate fields are also returned to the user.
+When requesting the root entity, we return the root entity ID and the version ID.
+These IDs are important when making updates to this version.
+By default, the viewableStartDate, effectiveDate, and effectiveEndDate fields are also returned.

-##### Today’s Version
+##### Today’s version
-When making a normal entity/ GET request against an entity, we return the Version that is effective today according to the user's PC time.
+When making a GET request for an entity, the version that is effective today according to the user's local computer time is returned.

 ``` shell
 curl -X GET \